devhawala/dodo/bootsvc-configuration.md

 for the last packet) when using the spp boot protocol, so this parameter controls the packet transmission rate for boot files
 _optional_, _default_: `20` (meaning max.
 50 packets/second)

+### Sample boot service setup

+The sample environment for Dodo in the file `dist.zip` contains a minimal boot service setup, consisting of:

+- the sub-directory `bootsvc` holding the germ, the boot files and a reduced `BootService.profile` for net booting the Draco emulator
+- the sub-directory `vol-installation` for a file service named `installation` with the file drawer `Installation Drawer` containing 2 installation scripts, the standard *HOW TO USE THE INSTALLER* script and the new *Switch to floppy installation* scripts
+- the definition file for the `installation` file service in the clearinghouse database, also defining the required alias `Installation Server`
+- the entries in the `dodo.properties` file for starting the boot service and the file service `installation`
+  (the automatic start of these services can be suppressed by commenting out the corresponding lines)

+To install software from floppy on a Draco machine:

+- first locate the setup floppy containing the installation scripts, usually the last floppy having "installer" in the floppy label
+- then perform a network boot of the Draco machine using the `-netinstall` command line switch
+- when the network installer is booted, it first asks for a user to logon (necessary to access the `installation` file service), any user defined in the clearinghouse database will do
+- after login, a menu list with 2 entries will be displayed:
+  &nbsp;&nbsp;1.
+HOW TO USE THE INSTALLER
+  &nbsp;&nbsp;2.
+Switch to floppy installation
+- mount the floppy image with the installation scripts on the Draco emulator and choose the 2nd menu entry by entering 2 (and return)
+- in the next menu list, choose the first entry *Switch to floppy installation menu* and confirm with *yes* when asked
+- a new menu list for the scripts on the floppy should now be displayed, so the appropriate installation option from the floppy set can be selected